-Conference ProposalLocate a conference Call for Proposals on the web requiring no more than 5 pages for the submission.
-Choose an area in which you might have something to contribute.
-Write a proposal in response, making sure to follow the directions completely.
+Conference ProposalLocate a call for participation/papers/proposals/presentations/submissions at a conference in an area in which you might have something to contribute.
+Choose a call that requires a submission of no more than 4 pages (not including references).
+Draft a proposal submission in response, making sure to follow the directions completely.
 Include the URL at the bottom of your proposal.

 Unsolicited Concept PaperLayout your initial ideas about the topic, some background on the situation, preliminary baseline logic (problem, proposal, benefits), and contact list.

 Unsolicited ProposalWrite an unsolicited proposal in response to a situation that you believe could be improved and on which you propose to take part in improving.
 Some possibilities include an internal proposal, a business plan, a dissertation/research proposal, a book proposal, a grad school application, or a community group proposal.

 RFP ComparisonLocate two RFPs (Requests for Proposals) in an area you are considering.
 Prepare a 10-minute slide presentation comparing the RFP from the point of view of someone looking for an RFP to respond to.
 Your RFP comparison should be: · well organized · contain appropriate content and details · include careful analysis · be well-done, rehearsed, clear, lively, and on-time · convey the "big picture" · provide a useful resource for the future

 Solicited Concept PaperProvide me with a brief description of the topic, preliminary baseline logic (problem, proposal, benefits), RFP with URL.